LazySlobs/SEPM-Sloth/README.md

 Explain what these tests test and why

 ```
-Not doing any tests yey
+Not doing any tests yet
 ```

 ### And coding style tests